Create & Manage Fire/Safety Inspections

 • Requested, Reschedule Request, To Be Canceled, and Canceled: When the Citizen Portal is activated for a customer, the public can use it.
 The public can request inspections.
 They can also cancel or ask to reschedule inspections.

-3. Configure the remaining Inspection fields as needed
+4. Configure the remaining Inspection fields as needed

-4. Navigate through the remaining tabs and fill them out as needed:
+5. Navigate through the remaining tabs and fill them out as needed:

-• Fees/Invoices: Add and manage fees, create invoices.
+• Fees and Invoices: Add and manage fees, create invoices.
 Then, apply payments to the record.
 Individual fees can be linked to the actual inspection record.
 This allows billing for recurring inspections.
 This includes billing for occupancy, licensing, and fire/safety.
-It covers annual or other cycle billing.The tab labeled Fees / Invoices.
+It covers annual or other cycle billing.Overview of inspection fees, including total amount due and detailed charges.
+The Fees and Invoices header is highlighted.

 Inspection Fields

-• Status: If an inspection is scheduled in advance on the calendar, leave the Status field as Open.
+• Status: If an inspection is scheduled in advance on the calendar, leave the status field as open.
 If the inspection has already been completed, change the Status field as needed.
 If an inspection fails and is then saved, the system will ask a question.
 It will ask if a violation record should be created based on the failure.
-If the user confirms "yes", the system will take them to a new violation record.
+If the user confirms “yes”, the system will take them to a new violation record.
 There, they can complete the required process.

 • Inspection Type: The drop-down list will populate with the available inspection types for the module